RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Models and baselines

 \subsubsection{\textbf{U-Net}}

 The U-Net \cite{ronneberger2015u} is a classical encoder-decoder architecture widely used in computer vision for image super-resolution.
-In our setting, the numerical solution of a PDE at each grid point can be interpreted as a grayscale image, allowing the U-Net to be directly employed to learn the PDE super-resolution map $\mathcal{N}_{\theta}$.
+We use U-Net as a classical convolutional based networks within RELift and test its applicability in Phase 2 dynamics predictions.